 - Offers clinical habit-change modules that provide a more structured, science-backed curriculum than Allen Carr's methodology.

-- Integrates weekly live sessions, creating a community-driven accountability loop that the target app currently lacks.
+- Integrates weekly live sessions, creating a community-driven accountability loop that this app currently lacks.

 - Provides B2B access for employers and health plans, securing a recurring revenue stream and institutional distribution.